HydrologyFrankfurt/ReWaterGAP/docs/getting_started/index.rst

 		$ source activate

 3: **Clone the WaterGAP repository**

 	Using the Terminal
 		Navigate to directory of choice where the WaterGAP folder will be copied into.
-			Exam
-		git clone https://github.com/HydrologyFrankfurt/ReWaterGAP.git
+Then git clone https://github.com/HydrologyFrankfurt/ReWaterGAP.git

-	For more information
+	Find more information in the official GitHub documentation here https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository
-		https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository

 4: **Navigate to the ReWaterGAP folder in the terminal**